zheeeng/pointer-lock-movement/.github/README.md

 * `trigger` is used to control the triggering way of the virtual cursor.
 By default, it is `drag`.
   * `drag`: the virtual cursor movement will be toggled by pointer-down and pointer-up events.
   * `toggle`: the virtual cursor movement will be toggled by pointer events.
+* `dragOffset` prevent invoking the pointer locker immediately until your pointer moves over the offset pixels.
+* `disableOnActiveElement` prevent pointer locking on active element. e.g. After attaching this feature on an input element, you may wish to select text range while it got focus.